LaMonte Wade Jr Player Props: Giants vs. Mets

 LaMonte Wade Jr At The Plate

-- Looking at the 70 games he has played this season, he's hit a home run in nine of them (12.9%), and in 3.1% of his trips to the dish.
+- In 12.7% of his games this season, he has gone deep, and 3% of his trips to the dish.

-- He has scored in 45.7% of his games this year, with more than one run scored in 8.6%.
+- He has scored in 32 of 71 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.